 2. They visit the most famous Bali landmarks too late in the day

 Most travelers in Bali sleep in until 8am, have breakfast, then lounge before heading out for the day.
 If you venture out past noon, the main tourist sites (that are certainly worth seeing) will be packed with selfie stick wielding tourists.
 Instead, wake up before sunrise and head to the temples, rice terraces, and beaches to enjoy the sight to yourself.
 You’ll have cooler weather, untainted views, and the rest of they day to relax.
-Some of Bali’s sights have become popular for good reason–rather than skip them, just get there before the crowds do.
+Some of Bali’s sights have hit the top things to do lists for a reason–rather than skip them, get there before the crowds do.